Tiny-Orange-Labs/citruscore/README.md

 -   tailwind
 -   shoelace
 -   chartjs
--   fontawesome
+-   fontawesome (not sure if I will keep it)
+-   rollup
--   rollup (and of course rollup plugins)
+-   a ton lot of rollup plugins
--   railway
 -   cypress (I am pretty sure in the near future)
+-   railway (not sure if they implement persistence storage)

 and maybe more in the near future.